 - A-1.
-The following procedures will be followed by deputies when transporting inmates out of the AJ: - a.
-The transport vehicle shall be searched by the deputy for contraband and checked for fuel before preparing the inmate for escort. - b.
-The inmate will be dressed into orange coveralls, searched and placed in restraints by deputies before exiting the secure perimeter of the AJ. - c.
+The following procedures will be followed by deputies when transporting inmates out of DCAJ: - a.
+The transport vehicle shall be searched by the transport deputy (or other deputy as assigned) for contraband and checked for fuel before preparing the inmate for escort. - b.
+The inmate will be dressed out into orange coveralls, searched and placed in restraints by deputies before exiting the secure perimeter of DCAJ. - c.
 Disabled or injured inmates shall have the restraints applied securely and in a manner that allows for the injury or disability.
 Pregnant inmates should be restrained in the least restrictive way possible, as described in DCAJ Policy CD-8-5, Use of Restraints. - d.
 Visual contact of the inmate shall be maintained throughout the entire transport. - e.
 Restraints may be loosened or partially removed as needed for treatment at the escort deputy's discretion.
-For example, an arm may need to be removed from handcuffs in order to x-ray or cast the limb.
+For example, an arm may need to be removed from hand-cuffs in order to x-ray or cast the limb.

 - f.
-Deputies of the same gender as the inmate should accompany the inmate on a medical transport when it is likely the inmate will require removal of clothing or treatment on an intimate area consistent with DCAJ Policy CD-8-7, Inmate Searches. - g.
-Inmates currently in administrative segregation or target population will be transported only if necessary, as authorized by a supervisor.
-The escort or transport will be consistent with AJ Policy CD-6-6, Segregation Housing.
+Deputies of the same gender as the inmate should accompany the inmate on a medical transport, if it is likely the inmate should require removal of clothing or treatment on an intimate area consistent with DCAJ Policy CD-8-7, Inmate Searches. - g.
+Inmates currently in administrative segregation or target population will be transported only if necessary, as confirmed by a shift supervisor.
+The escort or transport will be consistent with DCAJ Policy CD-6-6, Segregation Housing.
 The inmate may be transported alone and appropriate security measures will be used. - A-2.
-While on a transport, inmates will not be allowed to retain any personal items on their person or in their pockets, unless medically necessary. - A-3.
+Inmates will not be allowed to retain any personal items on their person or in their pockets, unless medically necessary while in transport. - A-3.
 Inmates will not be allowed to make phone calls after they are notified they are going to be transported.
 Attorney visits may be allowed, if time permits.
 Social visitation will not be permitted prior to the transport. - A-4.
 Inmates transported during scheduled meal times will be fed prior to the transport or will be provided with a sack lunch to eat during the transport. - A-5.
 All inmates shall be seated in the secured area of the transport vehicle.
-Every effort will be made to separate inmates by gender, and close or maximum classification inmates from others consistent with AJ Policy CD-6-4, Inmate Classification. - A-6.
+Every effort will be made to separate inmates by gender, and close or maximum classification inmates from others consistent with DCAJ Policy CD-6-4, Inmate Classification. - A-6.
 Upon departure from and arrival to the facility, deputies should notify dispatch of transport details such as location, type, number of inmates, beginning and ending mileage, and if cross gender transport. - A-7.
 The transport vehicle shall be driven in a safe manner and in compliance with state and local laws and ordinances.
-Whenever possible, inmates shall be secured in the transport vehicle with installed seatbelts. - A-8.
+Whenever possible, inmates shall be secured in the transport vehicle with installed seat belts. - A-8.
 The transporting deputy(s) shall carry a sidearm on all transports and long rifle if necessary.
 Body armor shall be worn in accordance with DCSO Policy 8.03, Body Armor.
 If weapon removal is necessary, such as during loading or unloading inmates, the firearms and ammunition will be stored in an approved gun locker, vehicle trunk or other locked portion of the vehicle. - A-9.
-The maximum number of inmates one deputy may transport or escort is three, unless approval is granted by a supervisor.
-A supervisor will determine special circumstances, such as high risk situations, requiring at least two deputies to transport an inmate, consistent with AJ Policy CD-8-13, Inmate Movement.
+The maximum number of inmates' one deputy may transport or escort may be limited to three, unless approval is granted by a shift supervisor.
+The transport sergeant or lieutenant will determine special circumstances, such as high risk situations, requiring at least two deputies to transport an inmate, consistent with DCAJ Policy CD-8-13, Inmate Movement.